Lee Boardman: Personal life

-Born in Stockport, England, in 1972, Boardman studied at Stockport College prior to winning a scholarship to the Oxford School of Drama.
+Born in Stockport, Cheshire, England, in 1972, Boardman studied at Stockport College prior to winning a scholarship to the Oxford School of Drama.
 In 2001 he married his former Coronation Street co-star Jennifer James.
 They have two children; a son born in 2004 and a daughter born 2010.

 Actor Tribe

 In 2013, Boardman and James launched Actor Tribe, an acting school for children and adults in Knutsford.
 The courses focus on the complexities of being a working actor through guest tutors who are professional actors themselves.
 Due to the success of the programme, an additional school in Heaton Mersey was opened in 2016, with Boardman and his wife, Jennifer, dividing their time between the two locations.